What should you do if you've booked a Practical Driving Test but your instructor tells you you're NOT yet test ready yet?

 It’s important to remember that your instructor has experience of pupils taking their practical test, and it’s always a good idea to listen to their advice.

-If you do however still disagree with your instructor and feel test-ready, ask for a mock practical test; a 40-minute lesson with the same format as the driving test.
+If you disagree with your instructor and feel test-ready, ask for a mock practical test; a 40-minute lesson with the same format as the driving test.

 This way you’ll be able to prove your ability to pass – and if you don’t ‘pass’ that, you’ll know the areas you need to work on.